Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Do your breasts ever feel “lumpy,” sore, or tender?
+Do your breasts ever feel lumpy, sore, or tender?
 If so, you may have fibrocystic breasts.
 This is a very common condition.
 It is not a disease, and it is not cancer.
-Your doctor can rule out problems and help you ease your symptoms.
+Your healthcare provider can rule out problems and help you ease your symptoms.

-Your breasts are made up of three kinds of tissue.
+Your breasts are made up of 3 kinds of tissue:

 Glandular tissue is made up of the milk ducts and glands.

 Fatty tissue fills the spaces between the other tissues.
 It gives the breast its size.